ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 ## Diff Query with Observe and \"Cursor\" # {#sec-RS-example-2-3}

 In this example, the AS supports the "Cursor" extension.
 Hence, the CBOR map conveyed as payload of the registration response additionally includes a "max_diff_batch" parameter.
-This specifies the value of MAX_DIFF_BATCH, i.e., the maximum number of diff entries that can be included in a response to a diff query from this Resource Server.
+This specifies the value of MAX_DIFF_BATCH, i.e., the maximum number of diff entries that can be included in a response to a diff query from this RS.

 {{fig-RS-AS-4}} shows an interaction example considering a CoAP observation and a diff query of the TRL.

-The Resource Server specifies the query parameter 'diff' with value 3, i.e., the maximum number of diff entries to be specified in a response from the AS.
+The RS specifies the query parameter 'diff' with value 3, i.e., the maximum number of diff entries to be specified in a response from the AS.

-After the Resource Server has not received a notification from the AS for a waiting time defined by the application, the Resource Server sends a GET request with no Observe Option to the AS, to perform a diff query of the TRL.
+After the RS has not received a notification from the AS for a waiting time defined by the application, the RS sends a GET request with no Observe Option to the AS, to perform a diff query of the TRL.

 This is followed up by a further diff query request that specifies the query parameter 'cursor'.
 Note that the payload of the corresponding response differs from the payload of the response to the previous diff query request.